Cx-Rubio/gbees-cuda/README.md

 - The dimensionality of the mean vector and covariance matrix can vary as long as the format is consistent.

-### PDFs
+### 2- Output files (PDF snapshots)

-GBEES-CUDA outputs non-Gaussian PDFs as `.txt` files, just like it reads measurements in `.txt` format.
-The PDFs are separated by measurement updates: - After the first measurement update (`measurement_0.txt`), PDFs are stored in `.../P0`. - When the second measurement update (`measurement_1.txt`) occurs, PDFs are stored in `.../P1`, and so on.
+GBEES-CUDA outputs non-Gaussian Probability Density Functions (PDFs) as `.txt` files, just like it reads measurements in `.txt` format.
+The PDFs are separated by measurement updates.
+PDFs are stored in the specified output folder with the name ***PX_pdf_Y.pdf***, where X is the number of mesurement (starting with zero) and Y is the number of snapshot for this measurement (also starting with zero).

-Prior to running GBEES, ensure the appropriate number of `P#` folders exist: - The number of measurements must match the number of subfolders (e.g., `P0`, `P1`, etc.). - All subfolders should be in the same parent directory.

-Within each `P#` folder:
-- PDFs are zero-indexed: `pdf_0.txt`, `pdf_1.txt`, etc.

 From the 3D Lorenz example, the first PDF file saved in `/gbees-cuda/results/` might look like:
 ```